-Key members of staff in Housing and Community Protection have been trained by the external organisation Hope for Justice.
+Members of staff in Housing and Community Safety have been trained by the external organisation Hope for Justice.
+A refresh of this training is being explored.
 All members of the Private Sector Enforcement team have attended modern slavery training enabling them to recognise the signs and take appropriate action.
+E-learning training has also been prepared and will be rolled out during autumn to ensure all Council employees can identify signs of Modern Slavery and make appropriate referrals.